Getting Into Top Engineering Colleges

 How Do You Determine If Engineering Is Right For You?

-How do you determine if engineering is right for you?
-You should do some research on engineering before deciding whether to pursue a degree and enter top engineering colleges.
+First, you should do some research on engineering before deciding whether to pursue a degree and enter top engineering colleges.
 Given the broad definition of engineering, it can be too challenging for someone who does not enjoy math or science.
 In order to choose the discipline that is best for them, students should also think about their interests.

 Two people shaking hands in a room.